 provider = "local"everywhere; same model semantics where both backends support them.

-If you were on musl or Intel Mac and had to use Ollama or OpenAI only — you can now use provider = "local" with the official binaries and get fully offline embeddings with zero extra setup.
+On musl or Intel Mac, use provider = "local" with the official binaries for fully offline embeddings with zero extra setup.